Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 ### Summary

-In this exercise, you configured the Azure VMs that constitute the SAP ASCS layer.
+In this exercise, you will configure the Azure VMs that constitute the SAP ASCS layer.
 This included installing and configuring Failover Clustering on both VMs.
 You also used the procedure described at <https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/sap-high-availability-installation-wsfc-file-share> to configure the ASCS cluster with the sapmnt share hosted on the SOFS you installed in the previous exercise.

 ## Exercise 3: Configure SAP NetWeaver database servers